searchkit/searchkit/docs/docs/customisations-graphql-multiple-configurations.md

 slug: /customisations/multiple-searchkit-configurations
 ---

 For different parts of the site, you may want a different search experience (searching on a different index, different facet configurations, different query implementations).
-This is possible in example below:
+SearchkitSchema function can accept multiple searchkit configurations.
+For each searchkit configuration, it will define the graphql schema + resolvers for SDL.
+An example of this shown below:

 ```javascript